The season begins June 20 and play will continue through Labor Day Weekend.

-Cost per player is $30 and it does not include the $25 AAC Membership fee.
-Players who wish to withdraw from the league for any reason before May 31 should notify the Ladder Coordinators so they can be inactivated and will receive a full refund.
-Please note that no refunds will be issued under any circumstances after May 31.
+Cost per player is $15 and it does not include the (discounted) $15 AAC Membership fee.
+Players who wish to withdraw from the league for any reason before start-of-play should notify the Ladder Coordinators so they can be inactivated and will receive a full refund.
+Please note that no refunds will be issued under any circumstances after June 20.

 First off, you need to determine your level based on USTA NTRP rating.
 Read below and see where you fit:

 • 2.5 This player is learning to judge where the ball is going although court coverage is weak.
 This player can sustain a slow rally with other players of same ability.

 • 3.0 This player is consistent when hitting medium pace shots, but is not comfortable with all strokes and lacks control when trying for directional intent, depth, or power.

 • 3.5 This player has achieved improved stroke dependability and direction on moderate pace shots, but still lacks depth and variety.
 This player exhibits more aggressive net play, has improved court coverage and is developing teamwork in doubles.

 • 4.0 This player has dependable strokes, including directional intent, on both forehand and backhand sides on moderate shots, plus the ability to use lobs, overheads, approach shots and volleys with some success.
 This player occasionally forces errors when serving and teamwork in doubles is evident.

 • 4.5 This player has begun to master the use of power and spins and is beginning to handle pace, has sound footwork, can control depth of shots, and is beginning to vary tactics according to opponents.
 This player can hit first serves with power and accuracy and place the second serve and is able to rush the net successfully.